nburmaso/upcgen/readme.md

 repository.
 Available parameters are the following:

 ```
 NUCLEUS_Z 82       # atomic number of the incoming nuclei
 NUCLEUS_A 208      # atomic mass of the incoming nuclei
 WS_R 6.68          # Woods-Saxon parameters: R
 WS_A 0.447         #                         a
 SQRTS 5020         # sqrt(s) in the CM frame
 LEP_PDG 15         # lepton code according to Monte Carlo numbering scheme from PDG
 LEP_A 0            # lepton anomalous magnetic moment
 NEVENTS 1000       # number of events to be generated
 DO_PT_CUT 0        # enable pt cut: 0 -- off, 1 -- on
 PT_MIN 0           # pt cut
 ZMIN -1            # min. z = cos(theta) for the elementary cross section
 ZMAX 1             # max. z = cos(theta) for the elementary cross section
 MMIN 3.56          # min. m for the elementary/nuclear cross section
 MMAX 50            # max. m for the elementary/nuclear cross section
 YMIN -6            # min. y for the nuclear cross section
 YMAX 6             # max. y for the nuclear cross section
 BINS_Z 100         # cross section binnings: bins for z
 BINS_M 1001        #                         bins for m
 BINS_Y 121         #                         bins for y
 FLUX_POINT 1       # use point flux approximation or not
+NON_ZERO_GAM_PT 0  # account for non-zero photon transverse momentum in photoproduction
+USE_POLARIZED_CS 0 # account for scalar and pseudoscalar parts of the cross section
 PYTHIA_VERSION 8   # Pythia version: 6, 8 or -1. -1 means that Pythia will not be used at all
 PYTHIA8_FSR 0      # For Pythia8 only: simulate final state radiation (EM showers)
 PYTHIA8_DECAYS 0   # For Pythia8 only: switch to turn on/off lepton decays
 SEED -1            # Seed for random numbers generator. '-1' -> random seed
 ```

 * Note that the order, and the number of the parameters are not fixed.